COLLABORATING FOR SHARED VISION

 Validating and testing the Principles

-In this phase the focus shifted to further consolidating the Principles and subjecting them to extensive review and feedback.
-This involved regional feedback and validation sessions, engagement with specific communities of practice, and considerations regarding incentives, accountability, and producing change in the international system.
-These activities aimed to explore how different actors at the international, national, and subnational levels could effectively utilise the Principles for maximum impact.
+In this phase the focus shifted to consolidating the Principles and subjecting them to extensive review and feedback.
+This involved regional feedback and validation sessions, engagement with specific communities of practice, and considerations regarding incentives, accountability, and driving change in the international system.
+The aim was to explore how actors at the international, national, and subnational levels could effectively utilise the Principles for maximum impact.